 It includes a long rotational focus throw with a rubber focus ring and an all-metal lens barrel having high-visibility with yellow scale markings.
 The ZF.2-series lens is dedicated to Nikon D750 cameras and features an electronic interface to support camera-based adjustment over exposure settings.

-The AF-S NIKKOR 300 mm f/2.8G ED VR II Lens from Nikon provides superior professional performance coupled with a rugged construction and sharp imaging.
-As a prime telephoto lens, it performs well with DX and FX format DSLRs.
-The super fast aperture lens is perfect for sports photojournalism, wildlife photography, and portraiture.
+The AF-S NIKKOR 300 mm f/2.8G ED VR II Lens from Nikon provides superior professional performance coupled with rugged construction and sharp imaging.
+As a prime telephoto lens, it performs well with DX and FX-format DSLRs.
+The super-fast aperture lens is perfect for sports photojournalism, wildlife photography, and portraiture.

-This lens for Nikon D750 also supports a broad range of subjects that require super telephoto focal lengths.
+This lens for Nikon D750 also supports a broad range of subjects that require super-telephoto focal lengths.
 The f/2.8 maximum aperture works well in low light shooting and shallow depth of field control.
-On FX format sensor camera, it provides a 450 mm focal length equivalency.
+On the FX-format sensor camera, it provides a 450 mm focal length equivalency.